Skip navigation

 • Tonsils

 Macrophages quickly recognize infectious material (pathogens), and are an important first line of defense for the immune system.
-Macrophages take in viruses and bacteria, present them to other cells of the immune system (T and B cells) and activate the inflammatory response.
+Macrophages take in viruses and bacteria, present them to other cells of the immune system (T and B cells) and activate the immune response.

 In people with a disease called Langerhans cell histiocytosis (previously called histiocytosis X), there is an excess of macrophages and other white blood cells in some bodily tissues.